folkehelseinstituttet/X-factor-ART/DATA/README.md

 ### DMRFFResults.rds

-All the results of running DMRff (finding differentially methylated regions).
+All the results of running DMRff (finding differentially methylated regions) on MoBa data.

 The R-package can be found here: https://github.com/perishky/dmrff